-Individual teachers regularly set high quality homework that is appropriate to the learning needs of individual pupils informed by robust assessment.
-Marking and feedback is meaningful and enables pupils to improve their work further and to make outstanding progress.
+Individual teachers regularly set high quality homework that is appropriate to the learning needs of individual students informed by robust assessment.
+Marking and feedback is meaningful and enables students to improve their work further and to make outstanding progress.

 Why do we set homework?